Real-time updates: Coronavirus in Georgia

 Key Facts:

-- 1,038 deaths from the novel coronavirus in Georgia, an increase of 51 from the count on Monday afternoon.
+- 1,095 deaths from the novel coronavirus in Georgia.
+This is an increase of 16 from Tuesday evening.
+There were 942 deaths reported at noon on Monday.

-- 24,225 confirmed cases across the state, an increase of 435 from the count on Monday afternoon.
+- 25,634 confirmed cases across the state, an increase of 430 from the count last night.

 - Statewide shelter-in-place order will expire on April 30

-Note: *Editor's Note: a previous headline and alert for this story reported there were just under 2,000 deaths in Georgia.
-That count was incorrect.
-This story has been corrected.